 In keeping with the theme of consistency, it is important that you find a consistent scripture reading plan.
 Don’t spend time every day trying to find a passage to read.
 Instead, make your Bible intake robust by reading through the whole Bible.
 And make your Bible intake orderly by having a plan on how much scripture you intend to read.
 The Lord could redirect your plans, and you could end up spending the entire time meditating on one verse.
 However, we all do well to have a plan.
 Pre-written devotionals are another great resource that many Christians prefer.
 The key to success with pre-written devotionals is to make sure that you find a devotional full of the scriptures.

 One of the things that we often talk about at Christ Covenant is praying through scripture.
 This one simple tool can make your prayer life come alive.
 It can take a person who struggles to pray for more than a minute or two and make them a person who enjoys extended periods of God-centered prayer.
 Christians have also followed a basic fourfold approach to prayer for centuries that includes: Praise, Thanksgiving, Confession, and Supplication.

-Praise is act of meditating on the goodness and glory of God and expressing gladness to Him.
+Praise is the act of meditating on the goodness and glory of God and expressing gladness to Him.

-Thanksgiving the act of thanking God for the particular goodness that he has shown you in your life.
+Thanksgiving is the act of thanking God for the particular goodness that he has shown you in your life.